Frequently Asked Questions

 Where do the students line up on rainy days?

 Students will be able to enter at the normal gates.
 They should walk to the auditorium where their teacher will collect them when the bell rings.
-If they arrive after 7:45 am, students can go directly to their classroom.

 How often will my child visit the library, science lab, and computer lab?